1. Top 10 Extracurricular Activities Examples for a CV

 • Collaborated with team members to resolve issues promptly, contributing to a 15% improvement in overall restaurant ambiance.

-• Maintained cleanliness and organization, leading to a 10% decrease in customer complaints about cleanliness.
+• Maintained cleanliness and organisation, leading to a 10% decrease in customer complaints about cleanliness.

 • Assisted in increasing sales revenue by 10% through effective suggestive selling techniques.